ruggedx220/Customer-Segmentation-Analysis-/README.md

 # Customer-Segmentation-Analysis-

 ## Case study:
 Unsupervised Learning, Welcome to the case study on Unsupervised Learning.
 We will be using a company's Customer Data for this case study.
+Working with exploratory data analysis tools, clustering algorithms, and power bi as the visualisation tool.

 ## Problem Statement: